 Sailor tattoos go back thousands of years.
 While today anyone can get an anchor, a swallow or a sailboat tattooed on their body, in the past these tattoos had a distinct meaning.
 So, who were these motifs reserved for and what did they say about their bearer?
 Let's take a closer look.

-1. Tattoos as a logbook
+1. Tattoos as a log

-Fully-rigged ship (eg. three-masted sailing ship)
+Fully-rigged ship (three-masted sailing boat)

-HOLD and FAST on your fingers
+HOLD and FAST on the fingers

 2. Tattoos of women, girls, and mermaids

 These tattoos helped fill the void of loneliness and the absence of women on board (although there were exceptions) over long periods at sea.
 And occasionally they had specific meaning.